wawandco/oxpecker/README.md

 This command will start your application on `http://127.0.0.1:3000` on development mode.

+## Plugin System

+You might have read a couple of times the `plugin system` that Oxpecker uses, in short, Oxpecker uses a plugin system that allows to add and remove components depending on the need.

+### Base plugins

+To start Oxpecker uses a [base set of plugins](), these include the common things used on application development with Buffalo.

+- Pop
+- Soda
+- Flect
+- Envy
+- Tags
+- Validate
+- Grift
 ## Credits & Acknowledgements

 Oxpecker would not be possible without the continuous feedback from the engineering team at [Wawandco](https://wawand.co), the continuous conversations we have inside the company allow us to be always looking for better ways to do things on the CLI.

-Also and not less important, this CLI would not be possible without the design that @markbates did on the `buffalo-cli`, thanks Mark for Buffalo and the Buffalo-cli plugin system.
+Also and not less important, this CLI would not be possible without the design that [@markbates](github.com/markbates) did on the `buffalo-cli`, thanks Mark for Buffalo and the Buffalo-cli plugin system.